 Another benefit of social proof is that it can help convey trust.
 Trust is one of the key factors in converting customers online, because providing a credit card number to an unknown business over the web is a large hurdle for customers to overcome.
 Showing potential customers that a business has many satisfied customers through testimonials and user reviews helps build trust that a business is legitimate and trustworthy.

 Finally, social proof in online marketing can also be used to convey authority.
 For example, a buyer may find a testimonial from an expert in the field more convincing than a hundred reviews from average people.
 Displaying customer logos of big name clients can be another way of demonstrating both social proof and authority.
 If many of the world’s top companies are using a service, the logic goes, it is likely to be an effective one.

-Social proof works by tapping into the basic human instinct to follow the actions of others, building trust & credibility, and lowering barriers to making purchases online.
+Social proof works by tapping into the basic human instinct to follow the actions of others, building trust and credibility, and lowering barriers to making purchases online.

 Depending on the product or service, there are a number of different types of social proof that can be used to help boost conversion rates.
 Some examples include:

-Any impressive-looking, quantifiable metric can serve as social proof, including number of downloads, number of e-mail subscribers, or even number of social shares on social networks.
+Any impressive-looking, quantifiable metric can serve as social proof, including the number of downloads, number of email subscribers, or even number of social shares on social networks.
 The more credible the evidence of your popularity, the better.

 An effective way to test different placements of social proof is through A/B testing.
 In A/B testing, two different versions of the same page are compared against each other and statistical data is used to determine which version of the page has a statistically significant difference in conversion rate.